ullibniss/INNO-Networks-Engineering/INR_6th_lab_Fedorov_Alexey.md

 ## 3.3 Show your MPLS labels.

-I'have taken label from tables from previous subtask.
+I have taken the label from the tables in the previous subtask.

 Label: `impl-null`, `16`, `17`, `18`, `19`, `20`, `21`

 ## 3.4 Show your forwarding table.

-I will use the following command to show forwarding-table:
+I will use the following command to show the forwarding table:

 ```
 mpls forwarding-table print